Travel distance, frequency of return and the spread of disease: Methods

 \section{Methods}

-\textbf{New York City data.} Individuals' movements in New York City are inferred from GPS traces collected from mobile phones by the company X-Mode over a span of two months (February and March 2020).
+\textbf{New York City data.} Individuals' movements in New York City are inferred from GPS traces collected from mobile phones by the company X-Mode over a span of one month (February 2020).
 The raw data contains about 479,163 anonymized users; our analysis uses 10,000 users randomly selected from those that appear in the dataset every day in the month of February.

 \textbf{Dakar data.} The Dakar dataset is based on anonymized Call Detailed Records (CDR) provided by the Data for Development (D4D) Challenge.
 The detailed information of this dataset is provided in \cite{de2014d4d}.
 Here, we use the SET2, which includes individual trajectories for 300,000 sampled users in Senegal, and after the preprocess, we have 173,000 users and 173 cells in Dakar region during two weeks of January, 2013.
 We subselect for users who appear at least 200 times in the dataset to ensure that we have adequate information about their trajectories over the two weeks.